fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/add-pagination-in-exported-pdfs.md

 heading: Add Pagination in exported PDFs
 ---

+Pagination is useful when you want to print a document into discrete pages.
 FusionExport allows you to add page breaks in exported PDF files.

-Before you start, check out the video given below which guides you to add page breaks in exported PDF files.
+Before you start with the code implementations to add pagination, check out the following video which contains the step by step process.

 <div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/embed/584dbe32ac8e4d9e83bdd44276ee9720" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-Now, let’s see how you can add page breaks in exported PDFs.
+Now, let’s check out the basic steps to add page breaks in exported PDFs.

 ## Prerequisites